 Mpox can be extremely painful, depending on where the lesions appear.
 Make sure your doctor addresses pain when they diagnose you.
 Make a plan with them for what to do if your pain increases in the coming days or weeks.
 Most doctors will have you start with over-the-counter pain relievers like acetaminophen (Tylenol) or ibuprofen (Motrin, Advil).
 However, if your pain worsens and becomes severe, don’t hesitate to call the doctor’s office again to let them know you need more help.

 Besides prescription pain-relief pills, your doctor may recommend some topical treatments to manage the pain at the site of the lesions.
 These treatments may include soothing lotions, oatmeal baths, and lidocaine or benzocaine gels to dull the pain.
 Sitz baths may help with controlling the pain from lesions in and around the genitals.

-Monkeypox is contagious from the beginning of the symptoms (including any flu-like symptoms) until new skin takes the place of the crusted-over lesions of the rash.
+Mpox is contagious from the beginning of the symptoms (including any flu-like symptoms) until new skin takes the place of the crusted-over lesions of the rash.

 After being exposed and infected, it can take between five and 21 days for the first symptoms to appear.
 This period of time between getting infected and the start of symptoms is called the incubation period.

-The following people should seek monkeypox vaccination:
+The following people should seek mpox vaccination: